 The old merchant settlement of Kurashiki is truly the perfect place to unwind after Tokyo or other big cities in the country.

-It’s our first time to be here, but we could strongly feel the calm grace of the old merchant settlement.
+It’s our first time to be here, but I could strongly feel the calm grace of the old merchant settlement.
 It’s a beautiful place in the charm of grey, black and white houses, lush gardens and parks.

 Walking further from the Kurashiki station led us to Kurashiki Bikan historical quarter, which is the main tourist attraction in the town.
 The quarter is beautifully situated along the narrow canal and surrounded with graceful domestic architecture and the Tsurugata hill as the background.

-While strolling through the quarter, we also found several buildings in western architecture style, erected sided with traditional buildings in the area – a beautiful blend of Japanese and western flavors in the town’s appealing green landscape.
+While strolling through the quarter, I also found several buildings in western architecture style, erected sided with traditional buildings in the area – a beautiful blend of Japanese and western flavors in the town’s appealing green landscape.